hamarituc/gentoo-overlay/README.md

 repo provide the `xmlrpc` USE flag.
 But it seems support for this library is broken, since some tools require a more recent version than publicly available.

+### lbgpsdo

+This is a small tool I wrote to configure the Leo Bodnar GPSDO.

 ### Pat

 Pat is a Winlink 2000 protocol client.